 Cross’s paintings are characterised by their vivid colours and dynamic compositions.
 In his painting “The River in Saint Clair”, for example, we see two people set against a swirl of red trees and purple mountains.
 The effect is almost dizzying; it’s as if they are surrounded by a halo of colour.

-While pointillism was originally developed as an offshoot of Impressionism, it quickly gained popularity in its own right.
+While pointillism was originally developed as an offshoot of Impressionism and Post-Impressionism, it quickly gained popularity in its own right.
 Today, some of the most prestigious museums house Pointillist paintings in their collections.
 This includes the Metropolitan Museum of Art in New York, the Musée d’Orsay in Paris, and the National Gallery in London.

 Famous Pointillism artists